 Posted by Willy Franzen on August 6, 2013.
-Positions below updated every five minutes.
+Jobs updated daily.

 When I proposed to Amy, I had no doubt that she was going to say yes–even if I did it with a Ring Pop.
 Still, I thought it was only right to follow tradition and plunk down a bunch of money on a diamond.
 While some people see such an expenditure as wasteful, others just don’t like what a diamond means.
 They want a more socially conscious option.
 The good new for those people is that ethically produced diamonds do exist, and Brilliant Earth is a company that is hoping to make them the norm.
 Brilliant Earth is based in San Francisco, CA, and they are “the leading supplier of conflict free diamond jewelry.”
 It all started with two Stanford students, one of whom was about to get engaged.
 She wanted a ring that represented her values but was still something that she wanted to wear for the rest of her life.
 She and her fiancé struggled to find what they were looking for, and as a result Brilliant Earth was started to make the process easier for other couples looking for the same thing.